Splitting and Slow Volume Growth for Open Manifolds with Nonnegative Ricci Curvature: Introduction

-To conclude this section, we outline the main ideas underlying our proofs.
-Under the assumptions of our theorems, we establish the stability of maximal Euclidean factors in every asymptotic cone of certain covering space, using different approaches for each theorem.
+To conclude this section, we outline the main ideas behind our proofs.
+Under the assumptions of our theorems, we establish the stability of maximal Euclidean factors in every asymptotic cone of a certain covering space, employing distinct approaches for each result.
 For Theorem~\ref{Fibration}, the key ingredient is the structure theorem for equivariant asymptotic cones of normal covers of $M$ with linear volume growth \cite[Corollary 3.51]{NPZ24}.
-For Theorem~\ref{Quadra}, the main technical tools are the critical scaling argument introduced by Pan \cite{Pan18} and the virtual abelian property of the fundamental group under the stable Euclidean orbit condition \cite{Pan21}.
-According to \cite[Theorem 1.10]{HH24}, this stability implies that on the relevant covering space, the harmonic functions of almost linear growth actually have asymptotically linear growth, with their dimension related to the dimension of the maximal Euclidean factor in the asymptotic cones.
-The slow volume growth of the base space then allows us to apply a Liouville-type theorem to the subharmonic function derived from the norm-square of these harmonic functions, showing that this function must be constant.
-An application of the standard splitting criterion.
+For Theorem~\ref{Quadra}, the main technical tools are Pan's critical scaling argument \cite{Pan18} and the virtual abelian property of the fundamental group under the stable Euclidean orbit condition \cite{Pan21}.
+By \cite[Theorem 1.10]{HH24}, this stability implies that on the relevant covering space, harmonic functions of almost linear growth in fact exhibit asymptotically linear growth, with their dimension determined by that of the maximal Euclidean factor in the asymptotic cones.
+In Theorem~\ref{Fibration}, the slow volume growth of the base space allows us to apply a Liouville-type theorem to the subharmonic function obtained from the norm-square of the gradients of these harmonic functions, demonstrating that it must be constant.
+The desired splitting then follows from a standard splitting criterion.
 In Theorem~\ref{Quadra}, we apply the slicing theorem of Cheeger and Naber \cite{CN15} to these harmonic functions on the covering spaces.

 This paper is organized as follows.
-In Section 2, we present several lemmas that will be used repeatedly.
-Section 3 is devoted to proving the properties of harmonic functions with asymptotically linear growth.
-The proof of Proposition~\ref{EffectiveVer.} and its consequences—including Theorem~\ref{Fibration} and several corollaries—is contained in Section 4.
-Finally, Section 5 covers the proof of Proposition~\ref{EffectiveVer.}(2) along with Theorem~\ref{Quadra} and its associated corollaries.
+Section 2 presents several lemmas that will be used throughout the paper.
+Section 3 is devoted to establishing properties of harmonic functions with asymptotically linear growth.
+The proof of Proposition~\ref{EffectiveVer.}(1) and its consequences—including Theorem~\ref{Fibration} and several corollaries—is contained in Section 4.
+Finally, Section 5 addresses the proof of Proposition~\ref{EffectiveVer.}(2) along with Theorem~\ref{Quadra} and its associated corollaries.